 The MBA and Master in International Relations (MAIR) dual degree curriculum is designed with flexibility paramount across the three years of study.
 The Johns Hopkins MBA is 54 credits, 12 of which may be applied from the MAIR program.
 The MAIR program is 64 credits, 16 of which may be applied from the MBA.
 The MBA/MAIR requires a total of 118 credits.

-You will also have options for how to begin your degree.
-You may choose to begin either with one year of coursework in either the MBA or the MAIR program.
+Students will also have options for how to begin their degree.
+They may choose to begin with one year of coursework in either the MBA or the MAIR program.
 The first year of coursework in either program must be completed prior to enrollment in the second year of courses.